piodag/piodag.github.io/_posts/2014-3-18-4-small-sample.md

 methods a MD approach via bootstrap is impossible because of the small size of the sample.

-Here below the table for the classical (frequentist) Deming results
+Here below the table for the classical (frequentist) Deming regression results